samuelmyoussef/SofaGym/sofagym/envs/TrunkCup/README.md

 ## Observation Space
-The observation is a ndarray with shape (66,) with the values between -1 and 1 corresponding to
+The observation is a ndarray with shape `(66,)` with the values between `-1` and `1` corresponding to ....

 ## Rewards
-The reward is the normalized value of the difference between the previous distance and the current distance of the tip from the goal.
-It has a value between 0 and 1 for each step.
+The reward is the normalized value of the difference between the previous distance and the current distance of ....

 ## Starting State
-The episode starts with the trunk in its initial position and the goal is initialized to a random position within the trunk's workspace.
+The episode starts with the trunk in its initial position holding the cup and the goal position is initialized to a random position within the trunk's workspace.

 ## Arguments